 On 4-5 March 2019 EURoma Network Technical Secretariat and representatives of Network partner National Roma Contact Points took part in the High-level conference on the EU Framework for National Roma Inclusion Strategies (NRIS) organised by the Romanian government, which currently holds the Presidency of the Council of the EU.
-The Romanian Presidency’s aimed to build on the previous work of the Slovak and Austrian Presidencies, which also worked to advance Roma issues at the European and national level.
+The Romanian Presidency’s event aimed to build on the previous work of the Slovak and Austrian Presidencies, which also worked to advance Roma issues at the European and national level.

 The event comes timely; the discussions and conclusions will feed into the current process of reflection on the future framework for Roma inclusion policies once the EU Framework ends in 2020.
 The Romanian EU Presidency, which will present the conclusions from the event in Council, aimed to seek a renewed commitment by Member States and the enlargement countries to advance the Roma inclusion agenda beyond 2020.

 The event brought together representatives of relevant national authorities of the EU Member States and enlargement countries, EU institutions, international organisations, EU and national-level civil society, Roma youth, media and academia.